ferencberes/ethp2psim/README.md

 ## Tests

 Run the following command at the root folder before pushing new commits to the repository!
+Please, always write tests for new code sections to maintain high code coverage!
 ```bash
 pytest --cov
 ```